darlanalves/blog/digital-ocean-lets-encrypt.md

 Let's [install a DNS plugin](https://certbot-dns-digitalocean.readthedocs.io/en/stable/) for Certbot that will automatically configure the DNS entries for renewal.

-> Note: I don't know why we need to explicitly install
+> Side note: I don't know exaclty why we need to explicitly install the plugin as a python dependency, but it won't work otherwise

 ```bash
 apt install python3-pip